wp-plugins/kvs-flv-player/readme.txt

 == Screenshots ==

-The plugin has no user interface.
+1. The interface options panel.

 == Changelog ==

+= 2.0 =
+* KVS Player has been updated to version 3.4.0.
+* Portable devices are now supported in the HTML5 mode.
+* The interface options panel has been added.

 = 1.1 =
-* KVS Player has been updated to version v2.4.3
+* KVS Player has been updated to version 2.4.3.

 = 1.0 =
 * Initial public release.